skywind3000/asyncrun.vim/README.md

 ## History

+- 1.3.7 (2016-11-13): new option 'g:asyncrun_timer' to prevent gui freeze by massive output.
 - 1.3.6 (2016-11-08): improve performance in quickfix_toggle, fixed small issue in bell ringing.
 - 1.3.5 (2016-11-02): new option "g:asyncrun_auto" to trigger QuickFixCmdPre/QuickFixCmdPost.
 - 1.3.4 (2016-10-28): new option "g:asyncrun_local" to use local value of errorformat rather the global value.